JeenQ/orbslam-windows/README.md

 - Press Generate
 - Open the resulting project in the build directory in Visual Studio
 - Change build type to Release (in white box up top, should initially say Debug)
-- Right click on ORB_SLAM2 project -> Properties -> General: change Target Extension to .lib and Configuration Type to Static Library (.lib)
+- Right click on ORB_SLAM2 project -> Properties -> 일반 : Configuration Type to Static Library (.lib), 고급: change Target Extension to .lib
 - Go to C/C++ Tab -> Code Generation and change Runtime Library to Multi-threaded (/MT)

 I had to disable warnings in Orb Slam because otherwise there were so many they crashed visual studio.
 You will still see a few but not very many